 How do I get on the bus if I’m flying in?
 Will I be picked up at the airport?

 All travellers will be responsible for arriving at the designated pick-up location.
-The pick-ups will take place in central city hostels in Vancouver and Halifax.
+The pick-ups will take place in central city hostels in Vancouver, Halifax and Toronto.
 The exact hostel and address will be provided to you in the welcome package once you have registered for your tour.
 Unfortunately, we will not be able to offer airport pick-ups, however we will happily help with your personal arrangements.
 If you require any assistance or have any specific questions regarding this, please get in touch!

 What’s not included?

 All travellers will be responsible for their own flights and for arriving at the designated pick-up location.